Boat Electrics – a layman’s view

 My first boat, back in the 1970s, had one 12v battery for everything and lighting was courtesy of a few oil lamps.
 Oh, how things change!

 Sophisticated inverters made their appearance in the canal boat world sometime at the end of the 1980s.
 By the mid 1990s for many they had become a “must have” gizmo.
 And they are very useful.
-As their name suggests, they invert 12v DC (or 24v DC – a minority of canal boats have 24v systems of which more below) into 230V AC, enabling the on board use of vacuum cleaners, microwaves, power tools, computers, X boxes and Wii (Heaven forbid, but I’m just an old fogey); even washing machines.
-Some people regularly run domestic 230V fridges off them, although there are a good number of 12v and 24v fridges available, so I personally doubt the wisdom of this.
+As their name suggests, they invert 12v DC (or 24v DC – a minority of canal boats have 24v systems of which more below) into 230V AC, enabling the on board use of vacuum cleaners, microwaves, power tools, computers, X boxes and Wii even washing machines.
+Some people regularly run domestic 230V fridges and freezers off them now efficiency has improved, although there are still a good number of 12v and 24v fridges available.

 The more powerful ones are generally built into the boat, diesel powered (petrol on a boat is a dangerous and highly volatile substance) and are a better way of obtaining power (especially when supplying a marine battery charger) than running the main engine whilst stationary.
 They are normally set within a sound-insulated cocoon.
 Against their benefits is the fact that it is another engine to have to service regularly, and British Waterways’ licence conditions mean they should not be run between 8pm and 8am.
 And they are not cheap to buy and install.

 Portable petrol generators can be handy but the fuel and generator cannot be stored inside the boat without high risk to life and limb, and such practice is against the Boat Safety regulations (unless stored in a sealed area with separate external venting).
 You will see them from time to time padlocked to the rear deck in some manner to prevent theft.
 You will also see them from time to time obstructing the towpath and making an ungodly racket.
 They are highly antisocial objects when used on a regular basis.